Healthy Planet: Controversial fundraising

 Healthy Planet has attracted attention for its approach to fund raising.
 By "occupying" empty shops, which may amount to as little as being granted a short lease and putting up posters in an unstaffed shop, the landlord may save 80% on their business rates (local property taxes).
 Healthy Planet then ask the landlord to make a "donation" of half of that saving to the charity.
 In 2009, Blacks Leisure paid Healthy Planet to occupy 77 empty stores in order to reduce its tax liabilities.

 Since using this scheme, Healthy Planet's total income has increased dramatically, from £13,000 to £1.1M in the space of twelve months according to figures in the 2010 accounts, causing the British tax authorities to enquire into the tax affairs of the charity.
 Roger Messenger, president of the Institute of Revenues Rating and Valuation, not referring specifically to Healthy Planet, commented "There are some organisations which are pushing this into the area of a scam" and that such schemes were "very common" in secondary and tertiary shopping streets where shops were "unlikely to ever be reoccupied".
 According to British law, charity shops should be "wholly or mainly used for the sale of donated goods" in order to qualify for reduced business rates.

 Financial results

-According to (consolidated) accounts filed at the Charity Commission, the financial results of the charity have been as follows:
+According to (consolidated) accounts filed at the Charity Commission, the financial results of the charity were as follows: